-Modern Slavery Act 2018 (Cth) commenced on 1 January 2019, primarily concerned with reporting requirements of certain entities and actions to address risks
+The Modern Slavery Act 2018 (Cth) commenced on 1

+January 2019, and is primarily concerned with reporting requirements of certain entities and actions to address risks

-NSW Commonwealth Reporting threshold > \$50M total annual turnover >\$100M total annual consolidated revenue Penalties \$1.1M for false, misleading, failure to report x Application All operations and supply chains anywhere All operations and supply chains anywhere Commissioner $\checkmark$ ×
+NSW Act Cth Act Reporting threshold > \$50M total annual turnover >\$100M total annual consolidated revenue Penalties \$1.1M for false, misleading, failure to report х Application All operations and supply chains anywhere All operations and supply chains anywhere Commissioner V х

-Current status of Act Legislative Council Standing Committee on Social Issues will inquire into and report on the social Issue will inquire into and report on the Social Issue will inquire into and report on the Social Issue will inquire into and report on the Social Issue will inquire into and report the NSW Act Will have regard to the submission of the Department of Premier and Cabinet Will have regard to the submission of the Department of Premier and Cabinet Me operability of the anti-slavery scheme and its effect on business, including supply chain control is appropriateness and enforceability of Modern Slavery Risk Orders; Me the appropriateness and enforceability of Modern Slavery Risk Orders; Whether a NSW Act is necessary in light of the passing of Ch legislation; whether a NSW Act is necessary in light of the passing of Ch legislation; whether an SW Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation; whether answ Act is necessary in light of the passing of Ch legislation;
+Current Status of the NSW Act

+The timeline of the NSW Act is as follows:

+8 March 2018 Private Members Bill introduced June 2018 Bill passed without a proclamation date December 2018 NSW Interim Anti-Slavery Commissioner appointed 6 August 2019 Referred to Legislatove Council Standing Committee 4 October 2018 Submissions to Inquiry close 14 February 2020 Inquiry's final report due

+The Legislative Council Standing Committee on Social Issues will inquire into and report on:

+- The NSW Act

+- The amendment Bill

+- The draft Regulation

+It will have regard to the submission of the Department of Premier and Cabinet.

+The terms of reference of the Inquiry include

+- the operability of the anti-slavery scheme and its effect on business, including supply chain reporting; - the application of the scheme to charities and NFPs and others: - the appropriateness and enforceability of Modern Slavery Risk Orders; - risk of a possible constitutional challenge due to inconsistencies with federal laws; - whether a NSW Act is necessary in light of the passing of Cth legislation; - · unintended consequences of drafting issues; - any other related matter.

+The Amendment Bill: key amendments relevant to assisting victims

+Modern slavery risk orders

+Proposed to be repealed - existing risk management regimes to be used rather than creating unique new regime (e.g. serious crime prevention orders, high risk offender orders, child protection offenders registration, apprehended violence orders).

+NGO Cooperation

-Amendment Bill: key amendments relevant to assisting victims Modern slavery risk orders proposed to be repealed - existing risk management regimes to be used rather than creating unique new regime (e.g. serious crime prevention orders, high risk offender orders, child protection offenders registration, apprehended violence orders) NGO cooperation drafting of MSA amended so that rather than being required to cooperate with each other, government and non-government agencies will be obliged to cooperate with the Commissioner in providing services to, or advocating for, victims of modern slavery Charity and NFP impact clarification that charities and NFPs only required to provide statement where they supply goods or services for profit, have employees in NSW and meet the turnover threshold (over \$50m) [profit derived from supplying goods or services, ie. not income derived from charitable donations)] Commissioner a mandatory reporter clarifies that the Commissioner must report to Dept of Communities and Justice or NSW Polics where information obtained by the Commissioner in the course of their functions gives them reasonable grounds to supect a child or young person is at risk of significant harm
+Drafting of MSA amended so that rather than being required to cooperate with each other, government and nongovernment agencies will be obliged to cooperate with the Commissioner in providing services to, or advocating for, victims of modern slavery

+Charity and NFP impact

+Clarification that charities and NFPs only required to provide statement where they supply goods or services for profit, have employees in NSW and meet the turnover threshold (over \$50m) [profit derived from supplying goods or services, i.e. not income derived from charitable donations)]

+Commissioner a mandatory reporter

+Clarifies that the Commissioner must report to Dept of Communities and Justice or NSW Police where information obtained by the Commissioner in the course of their functions gives them reasonable grounds to suspect a child or young person is at risk of significant harm.

+Victim access to AVOs